 A few years ago I needed to restore UPS shipping options to a Ruby gem called

-active_shipping, which was great for calculating shipping costs.
-I wondered if anybody else had restored these same shipping options, since UPS is such a popular supplier.
+active_shipping, which calculates shipping costs.
+I wondered if anybody else had restored these same shipping options, since UPS is such a popular supplier, and the gem is the Ruby community's de facto default.
 Recently, I created Fork Freshness to answer the question, and I discovered that the answer is yes.

 Here's the Fork Freshness report for

-active_shipping, and they have since abandoned it, but 34 forks of the project continued development after Shopify abandoned the project, and almost every single one of those 34 forks added UPS functionality back to the gem.
+active_shipping, and they've since abandoned it, but 34 forks of the project continued development after Shopify archived it, and almost every single one of those 34 forks added UPS functionality back to the gem.

 This is what Fork Freshness is for.